leoxlin/blog/_posts/2021-04-17-working-with-me.md

 #### How I like to receive feedback

-I welcome feedback and love to learn where I improve.
+I welcome feedback and love to learn where I can improve.
 If you'd like to give me some feedback feel free to grab some 1:1 time with me or send me a DM over Slack.

 However please make sure your feedback is actionable, make sure to provide: